 Everyone has a list of places they really want to visit and I encourage you to plan those trips.
 However, the more we travel, the more I learn that some of our best vacations come from less common vacation destinations.

 One example of this is our trip to visit South Dakota.
 I planned a special trip for myself, my daughter, my mom, and mother-in-law to see Mount Rushmore.
 Visiting this iconic National Park was a bucket list item for both my mom and mother-in-law.
-This trip to South Dakota was one I researched and planned but wasn’t particularly excited to take.
-However, South Dakota is one of the trips we remember most fondly.
+Our trip to South Dakota was one I researched and planned but wasn’t particularly excited to take.
+However, South Dakota is one of the family vacations we remember most fondly.

 Make A Deadline For Your 50 States Challenge